1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Current market activity shows a stable trend.
+Current market activity shows a stable, consistent trend for proof 1959 pennies.

 Market activity: 1959 Proof Penny